 As one of the original members of the Western Conference and then the Big Ten, Illinois can count almost 120 years of men’s basketball.
 The first season was 1905-06, in which the Illini won six of their 14 games.
 The most successful year in the first decade of the 20th century was the 1907-08 season, in which they won 20 out of 26 games.

 The decade of the first World War saw the formation of the Big Ten and several successful years for Illinois, including the undefeated 1914-15 campaign.
 The Illini posted double-digit wins in three other years during the second decade of the 20th century.

 As the 1920s came and went, giving way to the 1930s, those decades all saw Illinois’ levels of success rise and fall in disparate years.
 The 1940s saw the creation of the first NCAA D1 men’s tournament, which the Illini first qualified for in the 1941-42 season.

 Harry Combes started taking Illinois to national prominence in the 1950s, reaching three Final Fours in four years.
 The 1960s saw Illinois try to recapture that magic with several coaches until Lou Henson arrived on the scene in the mid-1970s.

 Under Henson, the Illini established themselves as a tournament staple and reached another Final Four through the 1980s and 1990s.
 The transition to the 21st century and new millenium brought Bill Self into Champaign, making the program a destination for high-profile coaches.

 Bruce Weber built upon Self’s success, taking the program to its first and so far only national championship game in men’s basketball in 2005.
 Since Weber’s tenure ended after the 2011-12 season, the Illini have struggled to replicate that success.
-Current coach Brad Underwood seems to have a handle on that, taking the Illini back to March Madness and as a top seed in 2020-21.
+Current coach Brad Underwood seems to have a handle on that.
+In six seasons at Illinois, Harwood has a record of 114-79 going into the 2023-24 campaign.

 Fighting Illini Historic Facts